trans-travel/trans-travel/us/tn.md

 Kentucky have asked that the entire appeals court re-hear the Kentucky appeal, which could have impact in Tennessee.

+In addition, a bill pending governor signature (as of April 25, 2024) will criminalize any adults (with exceptions for parents or people parents have given permission to) providing information, aid, or other help to get trans-related medical treatment, regardless of where the treatment is given or whether or not the treatment is legal in the place it is given.

 Tennessee's Attorney General has requested private medical records (and [received them](https://www.tennessean.com/story/news/health/2023/06/20/vanderbilt-university-m-turns-over-transgender-patient-medical-records-to-tennessee-attorney-general/70338356007/))